In this leg raise tutorial you will learn the progression to mastering the leg raise from beginner to advance.

 Leg raise progressions

 Let’s get into the leg raise progressions.
-I’m not starting at the ultimate core basics here, you can read those here where I explain: diamond push up benefits.
-Let’s go to the first exercise.
+I’m not starting at the very basics here, you can read those here where I explain: diamond push up benefits.
+I’ll assume you already have at least some core strength and ability to control pelvic movements.

 Important side note: keep your lower back touching the floor.
 You will find yourself compensating for sure if you do this the first time.
 This can hurt your back if you hollow it.
 Therefore you need your lower back touching the floor during the whole exercise.
-This is also a basic position for gymnastic and the exercises that come with it.
-If you progress to the dragon fly and you hold a hollow lower back position, you will definitely hurt it.
+This is also a basic position for gymnastics/calisthenics and the exercises that come with it.
+If you progress to the dragon fly and have a hollow lower back position, you will definitely hurt it if you do this repeadetly.
 So better build it up the correct way directly.

 You need to be able to do 3 sets of 12 reps before progressing.